BrandonKastningSeattle/GodsWrath_Productions/README.md

 “But when they deliver you up, take no thought how or what ye shall speak: for it shall be given you in that same hour what ye shall speak.” - Matthew 10:19 (KJV)

 [Don't do their Duties (False County, Municipal kings); Be Faithful to Almighty Father G-d Yeshua Ha-Machiach]

+“He giveth power to the faint; and to them that have no might he increaseth strength.” - Isaiah 40:29 (KJV)